AusClimateService/npcp/README.md

 This repository contains code and information relating to the National Partnership for Climate Projections (NPCP) bias correction intercomparison project.

-Phase 1 of the intercomparison is now complete - you can read the technical report [here](https://github.com/AusClimateService/npcp/blob/master/reports/phase1/phase1_report.md).
+Phase 1 of the intercomparison is now complete - you can read the technical report [here](https://github.com/AusClimateService/npcp/blob/master/reports/phase1/phase1report.md).

 There might be an opportunity for a second phase of the intercomparison.
 Ideas for that phase are being collected at https://github.com/AusClimateService/npcp/issues/3.

 ## Information for interested parties

-A report on Phase 1 of the intercomparison will be submitted to the Journal of Southern Hemisphere of Earth System Science to be included in a special issue relating to the Australian Climate Service.
+A report on Phase 1 of the intercomparison has been submitted to the Journal of Southern Hemisphere of Earth System Science and is currently going through the review process.
-In the meantime, the report can be viewed [here](https://github.com/AusClimateService/npcp/blob/master/reports/phase1/phase1_report.md).
+In the meantime, the report can be viewed [here](https://github.com/AusClimateService/npcp/blob/master/reports/phase1/phase1report.md).

 ## Information for participants